 And the answers are still “yes” and “kinda/sorta.”
 “Yes” if you are the right kind of seasoned operator and “kinda/sorta” if you are a first-timer with access to potential sources of the possibly small down payment required.

-Feel free to e-mail me if you have questions: jking (at) green commercial capital (dot) com or for more info visit our SBA RV Park Loans page.
+Feel free to e-mail me if you have questions about how to finance an rv park with no money down: jking (at) green commercial capital (dot) com or for more info visit our SBA RV Park Loans page.
 If you want to learn more about the 7a loan program and what it takes to qualify then visit this page: SBA 7a Loan Requirements.